If you’re having major HVAC trouble, it doesn’t always mean that you need a new system.

 Cool, but what does that have to do with lowering my HVAC costs by 35%?

 Great question!
-The title of this article actually refers to a specific client of ours who was having HVAC performance problems.
-Her system wasn't keeping her comfortable; the heating and cooling was uneven throughout her house; and her bills were higher than she thought they should be.
+The title of this article refers to a specific client of ours who was having HVAC performance problems.
+Her system wasn’t keeping her comfortable; the heating and cooling were uneven throughout her house, and her bills were higher than she thought they should be.

 She actually left us a Google review, which you can read here.

 Anyway, a lot of people might be quick to blame their HVAC system for these types of problems.
 Common refrains include “it’s not powerful enough to keep us cool” and “this old system never has worked like it’s supposed to.”

 The thing is, it’s very possible that the system is powerful enough to keep you cool (or warm) and that it always has worked like it’s supposed to.
 There might just be some design and installation issues preventing the system from working as well as it could.

 Thankfully, this client hired us to determine the best solution.
 She didn’t want to replace the system necessarily; she wanted us to make her current system work better.